Android Bootloop Problem: How to Fix it Without Data Loss

 Step #2 Connect your Android device to your computer using the official cable and select the "Android" option from the three menu items.
 Click "Start" to confirm.

 Next, enter your device details, including carrier, device name, model, and country/region, to ensure you're downloading the correct firmware for repair.
+For Xiaomi users performing a Xiaomi bootloop fix, make sure to select the exact regional variant (Global, CN, EEA) as firmware mismatches are a common reason the repair fails.

 Step #3 Now you'll need to put your phone into Download Mode to remove the Android bootloop.